kittykatt210/automated-readme/README.md

   To use this automated README.md program you must first do a couple of things.

+- First, you'll want to copy this repository to your working space by using `git clone` so that you have it on your computer.
 - Make sure your computer has node.js You can check by typing in the following in your command line: `node --version`
 	- If node.js is installed you will see something like what is pictured below:
 	![Node Version](./assets/images/Node_Version.png)